Dani K Nedal

 Urban Geography and Conflict, International Security, Nuclear Politics, Theory, Foreign Policy

 I am a Postdoctoral Fellow and Lecturer at Carnegie Mellon's Institute for Politics and Strategy, where I teach classes on Global Nuclear Politics and US Foreign Policy.
-I am also a 2019-2020 Wimmer Faculty Fellow at CMU.
+I was also a 2019-2020 Wimmer Faculty Fellow at CMU.
 I received my PhD in Political Science from Georgetown University in 2018.
 I was previously a Stanton Nuclear Security Fellow at MIT (2017-2018) and a Smith Richardson Predoctoral Fellow at Yale's International Security Studies program (2016-2017).

 I received my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro, where I was born and raised.